 5. Length = Keep it short

 Research has shown that most people start to tune out after just 30 seconds.
-You’re competing online with cute kitten videos, an attractive professional ad on the corner of the page for something they looked at earlier, and if they’re watching it on their phone, text messages popping up.
+You’re competing online with cute kitten videos, an attractive professional ad on the corner of the page for something they looked at earlier, and if they’re watching it on their phone, text messages and other notifications pop up.